 The 21st century is going to be a century to remember when it comes to fast food and health problems.
 Fast food is a multi-billion dollar business and is growing incredibly fast.
 McDonald’s alone has more than 31,000 restaurants worldwide.
-Because of the fast changing society, people around the world are relying more on fast food, especially people in the United States
+Because of the fast changing society, people around the world are relying more on fast food, especially people in the United States.

-Most fast food restaurants used hydrogenated fats to deep-fried their food because it is cheap, plentiful and has a long shelf life.
-The bad thing about hydrogenated fat is that when heated to high temperatures for a certain amount of time, it undergoes a chemical transformation and becomes carcinogenic.
+Most fast food restaurants use hydrogenated fats to deep-fried their food because it is cheap, plentiful and has a long shelf life.
+The unhealthy thing about hydrogenated fat is that when heated to high temperatures for a certain amount of time, it undergoes a chemical transformation and becomes carcinogenic.
 By eating deep-fried food, you are consuming carcinogens plus empty calories; therefore, doubling your risk of health problems.

-Many of the foods found in fast food restaurants are not natural because they have been modified to cut down on cost.
+Many of the foods found in fast food restaurants are not natural, because they have been modified to cut down on cost.
 Some of them are genetically altered, sterilized using radiation or chemical preservatives, and treated with growth hormones.
 Many of these methods are not safe and are the top reasons why there are health epidemics in countries where fast food is popular.
 Be aware that the fast food industry does not care about your health.
 It values money more than your life and will do whatever it takes to increase its profits.

 The calories you get from fast food are mostly empty calories, meaning the calories have little or no nutritional value.
 Empty calories give you quick energy but also stimulates your pancreas to produce more insulin.
 Insulin has many roles in your body, one of them is storing unused calories as fat.
-By eating fast food, you increase your risk of obesity, heart disease and other chronic diseases.
+By eating fast food, you are increasing your risk of obesity, heart disease and other chronic diseases.
 The key to better health is to eat more organic and unprocessed food and avoid fast food as much as possible.

-Category: Food and Drink
+Category: Processed Food and Drink